 Policy Studies - BPOLST 598: Directed Research (1-5, max.
 15)*

-Study abroad is widely recognized for adding value to education including cultivating language skills, gaining new perspectives on global issues, expanding research methodologies, and building new relationships and networks.
-International experience can also provide an advantage in the competitive job market.
-Graduate students have fewer international options than undergrads, however their experiences are often more closely and deeply linked to their career paths and therefore more applicable to their future.
+Study abroad is widely recognized for adding value to one’s education - offering new perspectives on global issues, expanding research methodologies, building new relationships and networks, and in some cases, cultivating language skills.
+International experience can also provide a competitive edge in the job market.
+For graduate students, study abroad is often closely linked to their career paths and therefore, more applicable to their professional and scholarly ambitions.

-There are many benefits to studying abroad, academically, professionally, and personally, but there are also critiques.
-Before choosing to study abroad, students should ask themselves what they are looking for in a program and what they hope to gain from the experience.
-Examining the ethics behind education abroad experiences is an important step to take prior to beginning any type of field study.
-Matt Sparke of the University of Washington's Department of Global Health suggests asking the following questions:
+While there are many benefits to study abroad, there are also critiques.
+Before choosing to study abroad, students should consider what they are looking for in a program and hope to gain from the experience.
+When examining programs, Matt Sparke, UW Professor of Geography and International Studies, suggests asking these questions:

 Tourism: Is the program functioning like a vacation with associated dangers of objectifying poor communities while undermining student safety with unsupervised entertainment-seeking behavior?